kgb1001001/cloudadoptionpatterns/Basic-DevOps/Quality-Delivery-Pipeline.md

 Automate as you Go can helps ensure the Quality Delivery Pipeline is run frequently, and error prone steps are avoided.
 The Quality Delivery Pipeline becomes a form of Continuous Inspection during the release cycle.

-Note these patterns were first introduced and evolved from a SugarLoaf PLoP 2018 paper by Joseph Yoder, Ademar Aguiar, and Hironori Washizaki.
+Note this pattern were first introduced and evolved from a SugarLoaf PLoP 2018 paper by Joseph Yoder, Ademar Aguiar, and Hironori Washizaki.